leocagli/arkivgate/README.md

 ## x402 Agent Runtime

-ArkivGate now has a demo x402 rail across the project:
+ArkivGate has a demo x402 rail across the project:

 - The web playground protects `/api/playground/interceptor-test` with a 402 challenge, signs a demo payment as an agent, reruns the request, and shows the payment response.
 - The Python interceptor can protect the real attributed runtime path, `POST /cli/<token>/v1/messages`, when `X402_DEMO_ENABLED=true`.